Artholos/ArthenTranscriber/README.md

 Installation and prep:
 1. Install Python 3.11.5 (Or whatever version you wanna use, I'm not your mom): https://www.python.org/downloads/release/python-3115/ (MAKE SURE TO ADD TO PATH AT THE END OF INSTALLATION!)
-2. Create a directory for the program and put the VideoTranscriber.py and requirements.txt in it.
+2. Create a directory for the program and put the VideoTranscriber.py and requirements.txt in it, along with your OS's Run file.
 3. Open a cmd/terminal in the program folder and run the setup files.
-   Windows > Setup-Windows.bat
+   Windows > RunTranscriber-Windows.bat
-   Mac > Setup-Mac.sh
+   Mac > RunTranscriber-Mac.sh
    OR > Use the commands below to set up the environment manually:

 Windows: